-- (1) A lobbyist, lobbying firm or principal may terminate registration by filing notice of termination with the department. - (2) After a review of the notice of termination, but no later than 15 days after receipt of the notice, the department shall issue to the lobbyist, lobbying firm or principal a letter stating that the registrant has terminated registration.
-The filing of notice shall not affect the commission's authority to conduct investigations and hearings under section 13A08(g) (relating to administration).

-- (3) No lobbying may occur after the filing of notice of termination unless the lobbying is pursuant to a separate registration statement which is filed with the department and which, at the time of the lobbying, has not been terminated. - (4) Nothing in this subsection shall be construed to exempt a lobbyist, lobbying firm or principal from any of the requirements in section 13A05 (relating to reporting).
+- (1) A lobbyist, lobbying firm or principal may terminate registration by filing notice of termination with the department electronically using the computerized filing system developed by the department that is consistent with the purpose of this chapter. - (2) After a review of the notice of termination, but no later than 15 days after receipt of the notice, the department shall issue to the lobbyist, lobbying firm or principal a letter stating that the registrant has terminated registration.
+The filing of notice shall not affect the commission's authority to conduct investigations and hearings under section 13A08(g) (relating to administration). - (3) No lobbying may occur after the filing of notice of termination unless the lobbying is pursuant to a separate registration statement which is filed with the department and which, at the time of the lobbying, has not been terminated.